jsmarier-courses/midterm-project-carolinewurster/mpad2003_midterm_carolinewurster.md

 __Missing:__ The addresses, longitude, and latitude columns contain numerous entries marked as '/N,' indicating that the expected data is absent or missing.

 __Outliers:__ In the channel column, the outlier is 'counter' (as illustrated in Figure 2), with only 2 people submitting service requests in this manner.
 However, this may also be classified as walk-in service.
 We will address this inconsistency during the data cleaning process.

-Support your claims by citing relevant sources.
-Please follow [APA guidelines for in-text citations](https://apastyle.apa.org/style-grammar-guidelines/citations).

-**For example:**

-As Cairo (2016) argues, a data visualization should be truthful...

 ### 3.2.
 Cleaning Data (441 words)